MUYang99/LSTM-NOx-Time-Series-Prediction/README.md

 - Inputs of Multivariate model

-Except the NOx data, the input also contains environmental data such as Difftemp, Global radiation, STD WD, STD WS, STD VertWind, Temp, WD and WS.
+Except the NOx data, the inputs also contains environmental data such as Difftemp, Global radiation, STD WD, STD WS, STD VertWind, Temp, WD and WS.

 ### Data Analysis & Processing